czi-finance/wrds_sample_code/README.md

 It also helps reveal bugs if there is any.

 <a name="crsp"></a>
-## Construct stock portfolios based on various characteristics
+## Construct stock portfolios based on momentum

 <a name="ibes"></a>
 ## Compare analysts' forecasts with companies' actual earnings